35 Irreversible dynamics

 \[ \begin{align} L_m \to cL_\text{conv} + \left(c - 1\right)L_m, \end{align} \]

-here $L_\text{conv}$ is a convective mixing path length. $c$ is the proportion of the base area of the grid cell in which thermal instability prevails:
+here $L_\text{conv}$ is a convective mixing path length. $c$ is the fraction of the base area of the grid cell in which thermal instability prevails:

 \[ \begin{align} c = \frac{1}{A_c}\int_{A_c}\Theta\left(\Gamma-\Gamma_d\right)dA\tag{35.42}\label{eq:ansatz_c_conv} \end{align} \]

 Let $\newoverline{\Gamma}$ be the mean negative vertical temperature gradient, i.e. the one calculated from the averaged (i.e. resolved) variables.
-If we further assume that $\Gamma$ is normally distributed, it follows from Eq.
+If one further assumes that $\Gamma$ is normally distributed, it follows from Eq.
 (35.42)

 \[ \begin{align} c &= \int_{\Gamma_d}^\infty f_\sigma\left(\Gamma - \newoverline{\Gamma}\right)d\Gamma = \int_{\Gamma_d - \newoverline{\Gamma}}^\infty f_\sigma\left(\Gamma\right)d\Gamma = \int_{\frac{\Gamma_d - \newoverline{\Gamma}}{\sigma}}^\infty f_1\left(\Gamma\right)d\Gamma = \int_{\frac{\Gamma_d - \newoverline{\Gamma}}{\sigma}}^\infty\frac{1}{\sqrt{2\pi}}\exp\left(-\frac{\Gamma^2}{2}\right)d\Gamma\nonumber\\ &= \frac{1}{\sqrt{\pi}}\int_{\frac{\Gamma_d - \newoverline{\Gamma}}{\sqrt{2}\sigma}}^\infty\exp\left(-\Gamma^2\right)d\Gamma = \frac{1}{\sqrt{\pi}}\left(\int_{0}^\infty\exp\left(-\Gamma^2\right)d\Gamma - \int_{0}^{\frac{\Gamma_d - \newoverline{\Gamma}}{\sqrt{2}\sigma}}\exp\left(-\Gamma^2\right)d\Gamma\right)\nonumber\\ &= \frac{1}{\sqrt{\pi}}\left(\frac{\sqrt{\pi}}{2} - \int_{0}^{\frac{\Gamma_d - \newoverline{\Gamma}}{\sqrt{2}\sigma}}\exp\left(-\Gamma^2\right)d\Gamma\right) = \frac{1}{2} - \frac{1}{\sqrt{\pi}}\int_{0}^{\frac{\Gamma_d - \newoverline{\Gamma}}{\sqrt{2}\sigma}}\exp\left(-\Gamma^2\right)d\Gamma = \frac{1}{2}\left[1 - \text{erf}\left(\frac{\Gamma_d - \newoverline{\Gamma}}{\sqrt{2}\sigma}\right)\right]. \end{align} \]